SirHDT/HDT-Scan/README.md

 - rustscan(target, ports): Conducts a fast port scan using RustScan.
 - nmap_scan(target): Performs a port and service scan on the specified target using Nmap.
-- gobuster(target, port): Performs directory and file enumeration on a web server using Gobuster.
+- gobuster(target, port, wordlist): Performs directory and file enumeration on a web server using Gobuster.

 ## Example Usage